Falling in love with Puerto Escondido is almost inevitable. You won’t be the first person, and you definitely won’t be the last!

 All good things in life tend to require a bit of effort and getting to Chacahua from Puerto Escondido is no different.

-First you’ll need to take a colectivo towards Rio Grande and get off at the intersection with El Zapotalito.
+First, you’ll need to take a colectivo towards Rio Grande and get off at the intersection with El Zapotalito.
 Next hop in a taxi to El Zapotalito, before taking a direct boat to Chacahua.
-This trip should cost you around 270 MXN ($13) in total and take around 2 hours.
+This trip should cost you around 270 MXN ($15.50) in total and take around 2 hours.

 Puerto Escondido is a pretty popular party town.
 It’s no wonder with the number of bars that are clustered within the small town.

-There are a number of great bars to spend the night in such as Bar Fly for great DJs and dance music or Casa Babylon for some live music and a great atmosphere.
+There are a number of great bars to spend the night in, such as Casa Babylon for some live music and a great atmosphere.

-What really puts Puerto Escondido on the map as a party destination is its jungle raves.
-You’ll have to do some investigative work to find out where these secret raves are located though as they’re often at least half an hour away hidden in the jungle.
+What really puts Puerto Escondido on the map as a party destination are its jungle raves.
+You’ll have to do some investigative work to find out where these secret raves are located, though, as they’re often at least half an hour away hidden in the jungle.
 Trust us, they’re on a whole other level!

 #12 Splash around at La Reforma waterfall

-If you fancy getting out of Puerto Escondido and exploring some of the surrounding area, then La Reforma waterfall is the perfect place to go.
+If you fancy getting out of Puerto Escondido and exploring some of the surrounding areas, then La Reforma waterfall is the perfect place to go.